eduardoboucas/buildtimes/_posts/2016-12-21-responsive-video-embeds-jekyll.markdown

 </div>
 {% endhighlight %}

 What's the magic here?
 We create an element (`.video-holder`) that takes up the entire width of the page.
-We set its height to `0`, but compensate by adding some bottom padding — `56.25%` to be more precise, or `9/16`, since our video is `16:9`).
+We set its height to `0`, but compensate by adding some bottom padding (`56.25%`, or `9/16`, since our video is `16:9`).
 We then absolute position the iframe inside that component, taking its full width and height.

 ## Making a Jekyll partial